joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/03/19/world/middleeast/syria-assad-uae.html?searchResultPosition=8

 **On Pets, Moral Logic and Love**\
-`I didn’t think I was a “dog person.”
+`I didn’t think I was a dog person.
 Then Herbie showed up and taught me a lesson about love.`\
 https://nytimes.com/2023/03/19/opinion/pets-dogs-love.html?searchResultPosition=9

 **Bill Gates: We Must Fight Pandemics the Way We Fight Fires**\